Questions and answers about your Prepaid Benefits Card

 Participants should call the toll-free number on the activation sticker on the front of the Card.

-Participants can use both Cards once the first Card is activated; they do not need to activate both.
 They should wait one business day after activation to use their Cards.
 Each Card user should sign the Card with his or her own name.

 What dollar amount is on the Prepaid Benefits Card when it is activated?